mikewild-wcl/ai-experiments/README.md

 The token has been copied into user secrets, as described in the README.md.

+(Project removed from solution 30/09/2025 because updating nuget packages caused problems.
+ The AI project template has changed significantly since the project was created.)

 ### semantic-kernel-text-search

 A console that loads documents and performs searches using SK text search.